tianyizhou1222/qutece-onboarding/ubuntu_mrsetup.md

 ```

 + Notes on installation: vtk on vmtk channel crashes and gives openGL error during rendering.
 So the workaround is: install vtk from anaconda channel instead, then install itk and vmtk from vmtk channel.
 [Check the group discussion here.](https://groups.google.com/forum/#!msg/vmtk-users/IbVEv2p64Tc/XWNDt88RAwAJ)

++ TODO: how to add vmtk environment into jupyter kernel

 ### vmtk (build-from-source - this doesn't work for now)
 + Prerequisites: git, python, cmake, gcc.